Mitsubishi Tanabe Pharma America – oral edaravone

 Treatment with Radicava follows a regimen of initial treatment daily for 14 days, followed by a 14-day drug free period, and subsequent cycles of daily dosing for 10 of 14 days, followed by a 14-day drug free period.

 Following bioequivalence, the next step was to undertake a large safety and tolerability trial of oral edaravone at the intended clinical dose.
 On December 9, 2021, MTPA announced the results of the global phase 3 clinical trial assessing safety and tolerability of oral edaravone over 24 weeks.
 The study enrolled 185 participants with ALS across 50 sites in the United States, Canada, Europe and Japan and included a long-term safety extension study of up to 96 weeks.
 No severe treatment emergent adverse events (TEAEs) were reported.
-It is expected that these results will be used in a regulatory submission for oral edaravone to be considered an equivalent treatment for ALS as Radicava, in the jurisdictions where it is currently approved.

 Summary